hsanroman/NST-Manager/README.md

 #### [SmartThings IDE GitHub Integration Instructions](http://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html)

 ## Things to Know
- * __This is still technically in BETA so you may experience issues!!!__
+ * __This is still technically in still in post-BETA so you may experience issues!!!__
- * This app **DOES NOT** support Nest Cams and I don't have any to test
+ * This app ***DOES NOT*** support Nest Cams **currently** mainly because I don't have any to test
- * At this moment the app will only support **One** location and the Thermostats and Protects within
+ * Each install of this SmartApp will only support **One** location/structure and the Thermostats and Protects within
+ * This version uses a new token which when we are ready to support it will allow access to Nest cams without needing to completely re-install everything.
  * _The token used with this application is using my 'Works for Nest' distribution *appId* and *secret*.
-It's an older one which allows 1000 user before I will need to certify with Nest._
+It's an older one which allows 1000 individual user logins before I will need to certify with Nest._
  __I do not have the ability to see any of your data or who is even using the token__

+ *  ***There were a ton of changes to the core code so we can't guarantee there won't issue updating the code directly.
+Once you update it is important that you open the smart app and press done to clean up old variables and switch to the new Cron scheduler.
+If you have any issues after that I suggest you remove the old devices from any apps or routines they are under.
+Then remove the nest manager smartapp and start over.***

 ## Advantages